 I’m not saying there aren’t fun parts to motherhood, because we all know how it changes your world, and you, for the better too.
 How all of a sudden the things that used to matter to you don’t anymore, how much more selfless you become, what real love is and how unbelievable it is that you would literally die for somebody you didn’t even know a few months ago.
 Motherhood is amazing, but society doesn’t view it that way and it certainly doesn’t view mothers as amazing.
 Mothers are the thread that holds the tapestry of life together.
 We owe everything to them, so why do we only tell them on one day per year?
 Are they not worth telling every day?

-When I came up with the idea for BabyCalm and I was writing class content and materials one thing I really wanted to do was to boost the morale of the mothers attending my classes and help them to realise what a fantastic job they were doing.
+When I started running postnatal classes for new mothers and their babies one thing I really wanted to do was to boost the morale of the mothers attending my classes and help them to realise what a fantastic job they were doing.
 I experimented with different ways of doing this and came up with a simple idea that really seemed to work.
 In the last but one week I used to ask the mothers on my courses to do some homework.
 This homework was to go home and ask their partner,friend, sister, mother (anybody who knew them well as a mother) to write a list of ’10 Reasons You are a Good Mother’. they were then to bring this list with them to the last course session where I would ask them to read them out to the rest of the group.
 If somebody returned without their list, or with an incomplete one, the rest of the mothers on the course would complete it for them.
 This never failed to result in tears all round.
 So many mothers commented “I didn’t know that anybody had noticed”, “Maybe I am a good mum?”, “this is the first time anybody has ever said anything nice about my mothering” or “this makes all of the sleepless nights and tiring days worth it”.
 So many would thank me, which always felt so wrong, since they were the ones that needed to be thanked – yet nobody had done so.
 So my suggestion for Mother’s Day this year would be to forget the trinkets, chocolates and flowers and concentrate on telling your mother, your new mum friends and even yourself why motherhood matters and what a great job they are doing, not just for one day, but for as many as possible.